 The ability to freely move the microphones and adjust their gates separately makes this reverb plugin one of the most immersive and realistic reverb plugins.
 The interface is quite minimalistic and easy to use, reminiscent of analog gear.

 11. W.A.
 Production Mutant Reverb Review

-It uses a side-chaining technique to make the dry signal more forward while offering a smooth, clean ambient reverb.
+It uses a side-chaining technique to propel the dry signal forward while offering a smooth, clean ambient reverb.

 The dedicated EQ is a nice touch to tame the unwanted frequencies.

 - Built-in Ducker: the ducker with compressor-style controls makes this an excellent plugin for anything from vocals to hard-hitting drums.

 - Size and Diffusion: set the room size to your liking and fine-tune the reverb’s diffusion with the dot control.